Tyler-Edwards-E/download-complete/00-prototype/README.md

-# 00 - Proof of Concept
+# 00 - Prototype
-## Using manually collected data to explore its potential applications.
+## Using manually collected data to test concept and explore potential applications.

 ### [_**More details in the article.**_](https://medium.com/@TyEdwardz/raging-download-a3ff6fcc42cb)